-♦ 2002/83/EC Art.
+◆ 2002/83/EC Art.
 40 and 92/49/EEC Art.
 32 ⇒ new

-- (a) the Member State within the territory of which it proposes to establish a branch; - (b) a scheme of operations setting out, inter alia ⇒ at least ⇔, the types of business envisaged and the structural organisation of the branch;
+- (a) the Member State within the territory of which it proposes to establish a branch; - (b) a scheme of operations setting out, inter alia ⇒ at least ⇒ , the types of business envisaged and the structural organisation of the branch;

-(dc) the name of the branch's authorised agent, ⊠ a person ⊠ who must possess ⊠ possesses ⊠ sufficient powers to bind, the assurance undertaking in relation to third parties, and to represent it in relations with the authorities and courts of the Member State of the branch.
-With regard to ⊠ the insurance undertaking or, in the case of ⊠ Lloyd's, in the event of any litigation in the Member State of the branch arising out of underwritten commitments, the assured persons must not be treated less favourably than if the litigation had been brought against businesses of a conventional type.
-The authorised agent must, therefore, possess sufficient powers for proceedings to be taken against him and must in that capacity be able to bind the Lloyd's underwriters concerned ⊠ and to represent it or them in relations with the authorities and courts of the host Member State (hereinafter "authorised agent"); ⊠ = the address in the host Member State of the branch from which documents may be obtained and to which they may be delivered, it being understood that that address shall be the one to which authorised agent are sent;
+(\underline{dc}) the name of the branch's authorised agent, \boxtimes a person \bigotimes who must possess \boxtimes possesses \bigotimes sufficient powers to bind, the assurance undertaking in relation to third parties, and to represent it in relations with the authorities and courts of the Member State of the branch.
+With regard to \boxtimes the insurance undertaking or, in the case of \bigotimes Lloyd's, in the event of any litigation in the Member State of the branch arising out of underwritten commitments, the assured persons must not be treated less favourably than if the litigation had been brought against businesses of a conventional type.
+The authorised agent must, therefore, possess sufficient powers for proceedings to be taken against him and must in that capacity be able to bind the Lloyd's underwriters concerned \bigotimes and to represent it or them in relations with the authorities and courts of the host Member State (hereinafter "authorised agent"); \bigotimes the name of the branch's authorized agent, who must possess sufficient powers to bind the undertaking in relation to third parties and to represent it in relations with the authorities and courts of the Member State of the branch.
+Wwith regard to Lloyd's, in the event of any litigation in the \boxtimes host \bigotimes Member State of the branch arising out of underwritten commitments, the insured persons must not be treated less favourably than if the litigation had been brought against businesses of a conventional type.
+The authorized agent must, therefore, possess sufficient powers for proceedings to be taken against him and must in that capacity be able to bind the Lloyd's underwritters concerned.

-◆ 2002/83/EC Art.
-40 and 92/49/EEC Art.
-32 (adapted) ⇒ new
+✓ 2002/83/EC Art.
+40 and

+92/49/EEC Art.
+32 (adapted)

+⇒ new